 - Bake the cookies for 10 minutes.
 Remove the cookie sheet from the oven and let the cookies cool.

 -The chocolate and sea salt toppings take these cookies to a greater taste level.
 Simply melt the best chocolate that you can find (I prefer milk chocolate) according to the package directions.
 Using a spoon, drizzle the chocolate over the warm peanut butter cookies.
 Then, sprinkle a light dusting of sea salt over the peanut butter and chocolate cookies.
 Let the cookies cool in the refrigerator for approximately 20 minutes.
-They are amazing.email newsletter so that you don't miss future updates.
+They are amazing.sign up here.
 Thanks!